sunilnayak133/pytabber/README.md

-# pytabber
+# PyTabber
 **Author:**
 Sunil S Nayak

 **Description:**
-An Automatic Guitar Easy-Tab maker written in Python2 (work in progress)
+An Automatic Guitar Easy-Tab maker written in Python2 (work in progress - audio input support will be added once this is proven to work well for a reasonable number of solos, chord support will be added sometime later)

 **Dependencies:**
 Only Python2 is needed.